matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-9.md

 Stupid hurricane Nate.

-If I moved the 15 mile run to Saturday morning, I should't do my tempo run.
-Or else I should cancel my long run.
+If I moved the 15 mile run to Saturday morning, I should't do my tempo run; no back-to-back substance runs.
+Or else I could cancel my long run.
 I didn't like either of those options, so I went with a compromise:

 1. Drop the 8 mile tempo to a 6 mile tempo.
 Still a substance run, but slightly easier.

 2. Do the 15 miles tomorrow, but don't set a 9:20 min/mile pace.
 Instead, do 5 at slow pace, 5 at long pace, and finish it up with 5 at slow pace.

-Went and did the tempo run, did not enjoy it.
-How the F do people run in the evening?
-I had lunch people, and now it wanted to come back out.
+And so I went and did the tempo run and did not enjoy it.
+How do people run in the evening?
+All during the run my lunch wanted to come out and regale me with tales of my intestinal tract.
 Maybe those burger sliders with chili weren't a great idea.
-Got it done with a solid ~8:32 min/mile pace for the speed work though.
-No pain.
+Somehow, I got it done with a solid ~8:32 min/mile pace.
+No pain in the knees at least.

+Saturday was going to be fun.

 ## Saturday (15 mile long)

 WHoooooooooooooooooooo boy.

-Drove down to Whitesburg Elementary, started out in the dark.
-Going to do the loop of transcendence.
+Getting up before the crack of dawn, I drove down to Whitesburg Elementary to start the loop of transcendence.
+Bailey Cove.
+5 miles or so of flat, straight-to-only-slightly-curved road, before you loop and head up the interminable Chaney Thompson for more of the same.

+Y.A.Y.

 Even without the Garmin warning me, I quickly got up to long distance pace.
-What the hell, it isn't hurting.
-Kept it at that pace for the whole 15.
-Never had to stretch out the legs, which I had to do previously to keep the knee from hurting.
+"What the hell," I thought, "it isn't hurting."
+I kept it at that pace for the whole 15.
+Unlike previous long runs, I never had to stretch out the legs to keep the knee from hurting.

-As an aside, pretty sure knee pain for me is from weak quads.
+Training seems to be working.
+I'm pretty sure my knee pain was from weak quads, and the Hanson plan appears to be fixing that.

 Finished well on it, 9:25 min/mile.